msp-strath/cs208-logic/pages/halting-problem.md

 FIXME: put some quiz questions here.

+1. Any solution to the halting problem always halts.

+   If we didn't have this property, then there is an easy solution to the halting problem: run the program, if it halts then output 'true', otherwise never give an answer.

+2.

 ## What if we had a solution to the Halting Problem?

 If we had a solution to the halting problem, then we could use it to make larger programs.